Northampton (1801 ship): EIC Voyage 3 (1805-07)

 Barker left Cork on 31 August 1805, bound for Madras and Bengal.
 Northampton reached Madeira on 28 September.

 Northampton was one of the EIC vessels that were part of the expedition under General Sir David Baird and Admiral Sir Home Riggs Popham that would in 1806 capture the Dutch Cape Colony.
 They would carry supplies and troops to the Cape, and then continue on their voyages.

 Northampton reached the Cape on 5 January 1806.
 On 11 February Northampton and the convoy she was with were well, three days out of the Cape on their way to Madras.
 The convoy was under the escort of HMS Belliqueux, a 64-gun third rate, and also included William Pitt, Streatham, Europe, Jane Duchess of Gordon, Sir William Pulteney, Union, Comet, Glory, and Sarah Christiana.

 Northampton reached Madras on 22 April.
 At Madras, the captains of the eight East Indiamen in the convoy joined together to present Captain George Byng, of Belliqueux, a piece of silver plate worth £100 as a token of appreciation for his conduct while they were under his orders.
 Byng wrote his thank you letter to them on 24 April.

 Northampton arrived at Calcutta on 8 June.
-Homeward bound, she passed Saugor on 20 April, returned to Madras on 9 October, reached Trincomalee on 18 October, the Cape on 30 December, and St Helena on 23 January 1807.
+Homeward bound, she passed Sagar on 20 April, returned to Madras on 9 October, reached Trincomalee on 18 October, the Cape on 30 December, and St Helena on 23 January 1807.
 She arrived at the Downs on 12 April.